 - Measure your space (twice).

-- Think strategically about your sink and faucet.
+- Choose your sink and faucet strategically.

-- Go vertical for bonus storage.
+- Look up for extra storage.

 - Don’t skimp on the details (hardware, countertop, lighting).